Azykan/Final-Project/README.md

 We are also trying to get the answers to the questions, such as,

 1. Which genre (album or singles) has been the most consistent to be on the top?
-2. Which artist has higher number of hits in the past 100 years?
+2. Which artist has higher number of streams?
-3. How much has the songs earned?
+3. How long the song has been on the chart?
-4. Which of the hits, from past 100 years, has won a Grammy?

 ## Source Data
 Below are some of the sources that we will be using to answer the questions stated above.